 We that in mind, we have put together some info for you so you can plan your next trip to Port Jeff!
 Here are a few helpful hints if decided to take the family this weekend – which looks to be beautiful!

 The Bridgeport Port Jefferson Ferry is exit 27 on 95.
 There is a parking lot close to the ferry and a shuttle if you don’t want to walk.
-It’s about a half mile walk to the docks from the parking lot.
+You can also park in the garage that is across from the train station.
+It’s about a half mile walk to the docks from the parking lot (10 minute walk).
 If you missed the shuttle and start to walk the shuttle will pick you up on the way!
 You can also take the train to Bridgeport and come down the stairs and the ferry is right there.
-Purchase your tickets inside the little house.
+Purchase your tickets inside the little house or online prior to your trip.
 If you are “driving on”, there is an additional cost and you should make a reservation online ahead of time.
 They tend to fill up in the summer.
 There are 3 boats in the summer, 2 every other season (except holidays, then there will be three again).
 Kids under 12 are free so enjoy that while you can!
 There is also an elevator if you have a stroller.
 The top deck, 3, is beautiful if it is nice out – a great place to get some sun and the kids can run around.
 The middle deck has food, a cocktail lounge and seating with tables, and the bottom deck is for the cars.
 Very similar to the ferries to Nantucket and Martha’s Vineyard.
-There is a ton to do over there by the docks, but with fall coming it is nice to have your car for a ride to the vineyards, pumpkin picking, and a quicker way to get out East.
+There is a ton to do over there by the docks, but is also nice to have your car for a ride to the vineyards, shopping, and a quicker way to get out East.
 However, you don’t need your car if you’re just going over to Port Jeff for the day!

 The Steamroom – Great for fried fish and sitting outside

 The Fifth Season – Seasonal, local and organic food all year round